Errata

 We were very careful in our scholarship.
 We double- and triple-checked academic references, quotes, stories about young people who struggle due to social media, and anything else we could find.

-Nonetheless, nobody and nothing is perfect.
-On this page, we present two kinds of errors: 1) true mistakes and 2) statements that we would like to modify based on knowledge gained after the book's publication in March 2024.
+We also include a postscript which includes statements that we would like to modify based on knowledge gained after the book's publication in March 2024.

 1) True Mistakes